 Cranfield University is a specialist postgraduate institution with a worldwide reputation for excellence and expertise in Aerospace, Defence and Security, Environment and Agrifood, Energy and Power, Management, Manufacturing, Transport Systems and Water.

-This policy also instructs you on what to do if you do not want your personal information collected or shared when you visit our websites.
+This policy also instructs you on what to do if you do not want your personal information collected or shared when you visit our websites, work or study with us.
 By using and visiting the website, you agree to this policy and the uses made of personal information as set forth herein or amended hereafter.

 Cranfield University Group includes a number of subsidiaries:

 Cranfield Conference Centre Limited